uwiger/gproc/doc/gproc.md

 Atomically transfers the key `From` to the process identified by `To`.

-This function transfers any gproc key (name, property, counter, aggr counter)
-from one process to another, and returns the pid of the new owner.
+This function transfers any gproc key (name, property, counter, aggr counter) from one process to another, and returns the pid of the new owner.

 `To` must be either a pid or a unique name (name or aggregated counter), but does not necessarily have to resolve to an existing process.
 If there is no process registered with the `To` key, `give_away/2` returns `undefined`, and the `From` key is effectively unregistered.

-It is allowed to give away a key to oneself, but of course, this operation
-will have no effect.

-Fails with `badarg` if the calling process does not have a `From` key registered.<a name="goodbye-0"></a>
+It is allowed to give away a key to oneself, but of course, this operation will have no effect.Fails with `badarg` if the calling process does not have a `From` key registered.<a name="goodbye-0"></a>

 ###goodbye/0##